A positive mind has an uncanny ability to look on the bright side of things.

 - 29. You cannot have a positive life and a negative mind. ― Joyce Meyer

-Change your inner voice for good: Like the rest of us, your inner voice is quick to remind you of all the wrong things you have done till that day.
+Change your inner voice for good: Like the rest of us, your inner voice is quick to remind you of all the wrong things you have done to that day.
 It criticizes all of your flawed actions and minor mistakes.
 It points out you could have done better and even says you are not good enough.

 But if you constantly stay tuned to that negative self-talk playing in your head, you gradually change into a person with some deeply negative opinions about yourself.

-Over time, these add up into a pile of lame reasons as to why you are not a good fit for anything.
+Over time, these add up to a pile of lame reasons as to why you are not a good fit for anything.
 You gradually notice more and more of your mistakes and even come to think you are no good at all.

 In time, it becomes a cycle of self-fulfilling prophecy, and you slide down more.